BFS Algorithm Common Patterns and Code Template

 }

-For this problem, the abstracted graph structure may contain cycles, so we need a visited
+For this problem, the abstracted graph structure can also contain cycles, so we need a visited

-array to record nodes that have already been traversed to avoid infinite loops caused by cycles.
+array to record the nodes we have already visited.
+This can prevent infinite loops caused by cycles.

-, which creates a cycle.
-Thus, we need a visited
+.
+This is a cycle.
+So we need a visited

-hash set to record nodes that have been visited, preventing infinite loops due to cycles.
+hash set to record the nodes we have visited and avoid infinite loops caused by cycles.

-is a two-dimensional array.
-As discussed in Hash Table/Hash Set Basics, mutable data structures like two-dimensional arrays cannot be directly added to a hash set.
+is a 2D array.
+As we explained in How Hash Set Works, a 2D array is a mutable data structure and cannot be directly added to a hash set.

-Therefore, we need to use some techniques to transform the two-dimensional array into an immutable type before storing it in a hash set.
-A common solution is to serialize the two-dimensional array into a string, which can then be stored in the hash set.
+So we need a small trick.
+We must convert the 2D array into an immutable type before putting it into the hash set.
+A common way is to serialize the 2D array into a string, and then store it in the hash set.

-For this problem, since the input array size is always 2 x 3, we can manually write out this mapping:
+For this problem, the input array is always 2 x 3, so we can write out the mapping by hand:

 // Record the adjacent indices of one-dimensional strings